Effective Date: June 1, 2023

 Operating in the US.
 Our Sites and operations are based in the United States.
 By using our Sites, you understand that the information you provide to us will be transferred to the United States, which may not provide the same level of legal protection for your data as your home jurisdiction.

 Opt Out, Update Your Information, Exercising Your Rights.
-If you would like to discontinue receiving information from us, change the information we have about you, or exercise any of the data subject rights listed below, you may contact us at firstname.lastname@example.org.
+If you would like to discontinue receiving information from us, change the information we have about you, or exercise any of the data subject rights listed in this Policy, you may contact us at firstname.lastname@example.org.

 Links to Other Sites.
 We may link to third-party websites and resources.
 This Policy does not apply to such sites, which have their own privacy practices.
 Please review the privacy policies on those sites.
 The IPMPC is not responsible for the contents of any third-party websites or resources.